-The key difference is our lesson times are longer, We train harder and expect more from our students but keep lessons fun, engaging and energetic.
+We train hard and expect more from our students but keep lessons fun, engaging and energetic.

 We don’t just claim to train mini ninjas, we actually do!
 The results speak for themselves!
 We have some exceptional students!

 All instructors are fully qualified insured and DBS checked to work with children.
-A copy of our safeguarding policy can be found in the lessons section of the website.
+A copy of our safeguarding policy can be found on the website.

 So who wil be teaching in the dojo?

 Shidoshi Ho Jamie Seal - 4th Dan Bujinkan Budo Taijutsu - Founder and Owner of Seal Martial Arts.